 Wyandotte/Riverview District Court DUI Drunk Driving Survival Guide

-If charged with a misdemeanor DUI in the Wyandotte or Riverview, the case will be heard by Judge Randy L. Kalmbach who handles the drunk driving cases at the 27th District Court.
+If charged with a misdemeanor DUI in the Wyandotte or Riverview, the case will be heard by Judge Elizabeth Disanto who handles the drunk driving cases at the 27th District Court.
 The prosecutor will either be one of the local prosecutors for Riverview or Wyandotte or an assistant prosecutor from Wayne County, which is lead by Kim Worthy.

 The most common police departments are the Wayne County Sheriff, Wyandotte PD, Riverview PD and the Michigan State Police.

 The 27th District Court does not have a sobriety court, which is a useful consideration if a client is charged with a second offense.

 If charged with a misdemeanor DUI at the 27th District Court, the charge will either be Impaired Driving, Operating While Intoxicated, Super Drunk, Operating With Presence of Drugs or Minor BAC Zero Tolerance or with a prior, OWI 2nd Offense or 3rd Offense which would be a felony.

 When charged with a drunk driving offense in Michigan, you're fighting for your survival.
 Your freedom, license, career, family reputation and your future are on the line.

 In a recent Michigan State Police drunk driving audit, Wyandotte made 148 DUI arrests, Riverview made 74 DUI arrests and hundreds of arrests made by the Wayne County Sheriff and Michigan State Police.

 Each calendar year, I have upwards of 1500 potential contact me for legal help.
 I listen to every legal issue, and assess every case, providing the potential client with my insight and guidance.
 Unfortunately I am unable to help every client that contacts me for a number of reasons, but the main one is simply limited resources.